 Graphics are eye-catching

 It is already an accepted practice to ensure that content is easy on the eye.
 Nobody wants to read a solid block of writing.
-Sub-headings, images, tables and graphs are often used to break up the text, especially in longer articles.
-Infographics provide an alternative user experience, allowing them to observe, rather than immerse themselves within a message.
-Not only that, but if done well then the message is usually put across much more efficiently than in a block of text, maximising its effectiveness.
+Sub-headings, images, tables, and graphs are often used to break up the text, especially in longer articles.
+Infographics provide alternative user experience, allowing them to observe, rather than immerse themselves within a message.
+Not only that but if done well then the message is usually put across much more efficiently than in a block of text, maximizing its effectiveness.

 Think of infographics as the fancy dress to your content campaign, an instant attention-grabber.
 Infographics appeal to the way in which internet users scan and browse for information.
 The truth is that most people spend their web-surfing time looking at images and videos, rather than reading large blocks of text.
 It is crucially important to get their attention.